 What is the importance of a maintenance report?

 Maintenance reporting is a way to track and report on your maintenance costs.
 It’s an important way of measuring the effectiveness of your maintenance program.
-A maintenance report is used to determine if your current maintenance practices are working, as well as being able to determine if they are efficient and cost-effective.
+A maintenance report is used to determine if your current maintenance practices are working and if they are efficient and cost-effective.

 Maintenance reports are designed to help businesses:

-What is maintenance analytics (and why is it important)?
+What is maintenance analytics (and why is it important for reporting)?

 Being able to automate maintenance reporting and target specific data makes reporting faster and easier and helps everyone at a facility make quicker, more informed decisions.